reproducible-reporting/templates/DOCUMENTATION.md

 Should:

+- When data sets become too large for Git (more than few MB), use Git LFS.
-- When data sets become to large to store on Git LFS, store the data on an appropriate UGent share.
+- When data sets become too large for Git LFS (more than few 100 MB), use University-provides storage.
+  (At UGent, these would be the "shares".)
+  Also document clearly where the data is stored, how to access and who has permissions.

 Things to avoid: